Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Stroll through the gardens of Villa Borghese

-After you've filled your stomach, you're ready to spend a pleasant morning at Villa Borghese.
-This is the green lung of the city and Rome's most emblematic urban park filled with greenery, fountains and a gallery with the works of geniuses such as Caravaggio, Raphael and Rubens, among others.
-So much beauty will leave you in awe!
+After you've filled your stomach, you'll be ready to spend a pleasant morning at Villa Borghese, the city's green lung and Rome's most iconic urban park filled with greenery, fountains and a gallery with the works of geniuses such as Caravaggio, Raphael and Rubens, among others.
+So much beauty will leave you awestruck!

-Because it has become so famous for its combination of art and nature, the park can easily get crowded so my advice is to visit Villa Borghese first thing in the morning after the delicious breakfast I have recommended.
+Because it has become so famous for its combination of art and nature, the park can easily get crowded so my advice is to visit Villa Borghese first thing in the morning after the delicious breakfast I recommended and take a guided tour of the Borghese Gallery.

-If you are itching to know more about these gardens with so much history, I suggest you read my article on the 10 best sculptures of Villa Borghese.
+If you are itching to know more about these gardens with so much history, I suggest you read my article about the 10 best sculptures of Villa Borghese.

-One of Rome' s best secret spots is the Coppedè Quarter, a district that despite its beauty is not often depicted on postcards of the Eternal City.
+One of Rome' s best secret spots is the Coppedè district, a district that despite its beauty is not often pictured on postcards of the Eternal City.

 Start the afternoon of your fourth day with a stroll through the area (it is only a 13-minute walk from Villa Borghese).
 This suburb is made up of 17 villas and 26 palazzos, which are located around Piazza Mincio.
-It has the feel of a medieval town - it's a fairytale place!
+It has the feel of a medieval town, it's a fairytale place!
+And if you want to go further afield, don't hesitate to book a scooter in Rome, the best way to make the most of your time.

 End the day with an aperitif in a convent

-Finally, we can relax in the Chiostro del Bramante, a former convent converted into a cultural center and an extraordinary example of Renaissance architecture.
+Finally, we can relax at the Chiostro del Bramante, a former convent converted into a cultural center that is an extraordinary example of Renaissance architecture.
 It often hosts very interesting exhibitions.

-Here, in its cloister, we can try another of the most typical Italian experiences: the aperitivo, a buffet with a fixed price where you can eat and drink whatever you want.
+Here, in its cloister, we can try another of Italy's most typical experiences: the aperitivo, a fixed-price buffet where you can eat and drink as much as you want.

-Take advantage of this day to do something different during your trip to the Italian capital, for example relax in the morning in the Park of the Aqueducts, one of the best parks in the Eternal City, especially when it is spring in Rome, a season in which you can contemplate the beautiful cherry blossoms.
+Take advantage of this day to do something different during your trip to the Italian capital, for example relax in the morning in the Aqueduct Park, one of the best parks in the Eternal City, especially when it is spring in Rome, a season when you can contemplate the beautiful cherry blossoms.

 Inside this esplanade you will find ancient Roman aqueducts that supplied water to the Italian capital.
 You will take a trip back in time!
 When you are there, you will see that these landscapes give off a special charm that you will want to immortalize with your camera.
 Don't forget!

-Take a look at the belvedere with the best panoramic view of Rome
+Visit the viewpoint with the best panoramic view of Rome

 Another of the most beautiful corners of the Eternal City that we can visit in the afternoon is the viewpoint of the Garden of Oranges, which is located in a small nook of the Aventine Hill.